taylorhummon/crossword-builder/back_end/README.md

 3. Start your app

     ```
+    npm run migrate # Run migrations to set up the database
     npm start
     ```

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Run `npm test` and all your tests in the `test/` directory will be run.

 ## Scaffolding

-Feathers has a powerful command line interface.
+This app comes with a powerful command line interface for Feathers.
 Here are a few things it can do:

 ```
-$ npm install -g @feathersjs/cli          # Install Feathers CLI

-$ feathers generate service               # Generate a new Service
+$ npx feathers help                           # Show all commands
-$ feathers generate hook                  # Generate a new Hook
+$ npx feathers generate service               # Generate a new Service
-$ feathers help                           # Show all commands
 ```

 ## Help